-I chose Spreaker because as far as I know they are the only host that lets you monetise from day one the effort you put into your content at no extra cost to the listener.
+I chose Spreaker as one of my first podcasting tools for professionals because as far as I know they are the only host that lets you monetise from day one the effort you put into your content at no extra cost to the listener.
 They are very price competitive considering and have an easy peasy interface for uploading, incorporating ads, and integrating your podcast with other platforms so that you can automatically spread the word when a new episode goes live.
 Give them a go!

 My Preferred Audio & Video Editing Software

 For quicker audio and video editing I use Descript (affiliate link).